RoaLogic/apb4_gpio/DATASHEET.md

 ![Bidirectional IO Pad<span data-label="fig:apb4-gpio-sys"></span>](assets/img/apb4-gpio-sys.png)

 The core operates synchronously with the APB4 Bus Clock.
-Inputs may be asynchronous to this bus clock and therefore the implements configurable length synchronisation
+The core synchronises all `GPIO_I` inputs to the APB4 Bus Clock domain.

 ### Operating Modes

-The core supports bidirectional IO pads as shown in Figure 3, where each IO may operate in a push-pull or open-drain mode.
+The core supports bidirectional IO pads as shown in Figure 3, where each IO can be programmed to operate in push-pull or open-drain mode.
 The mode of each IO is defined via the MODE register.

 | **Note:** |                                                                                                                                    |
 |:----------|:-----------------------------------------------------------------------------------------------------------------------------------|